Cascades transition in generalised two-dimensional turbulence: Problem Formulation

-as discussed by \cite{Pierrehumbertetal1994}.
+} as discussed by \revi{\cite{Pierrehumbertetal1994,Smithetal2002,tran2004nonlinear,TeitelbaumMininni2012}}.

-In the presence of an inverse cascade the energy of the large-scale modes grow to extreme values forming a condensate, the growth saturates when the viscous dissipation at the largest scale balances the energy injection \citep{Chertkovetal2007,BoffettaEcke2012}.
-To prevent the formation of a very large condensate and to reach a turbulent stationary regime we supplement our system with a large scale dissipative term $\nu_- \nabla^{-2m} q$ that is responsible for saturating the inverse cascade.
-Here we consider hypo-viscosity by raising the inverse Laplacian to the power of $m = 2$ and hyper-viscosity by raising the Laplacian of the viscous term $\nu_+ \nabla^{2n} q$ to the power of $n = 2$.
-The hyper-viscosity models very large Reynolds number flows giving a wider inertial range, as the viscous term kicks in at much smaller scales compared to the normal viscosity case.
-The hypo-viscosity does the same by extending the inertial range for scales larger than the forcing scale.
+In the presence of an inverse cascade the energy of the large-scale modes grow to extreme values forming a condensate, the growth saturates when the viscous dissipation at the largest scale balances the energy injection \citep{Tabeling2002,Chanetal2012}.
+To prevent the formation of a very large condensate and to reach a turbulent stationary regime we supplement our system with a large scale dissipative term \vd{$-\nu_- (-\nabla^2)^{-m} q$} that is responsible for saturating the inverse cascade. \vd{To model very high Reynolds number flows we consider a hyper-viscous term $-\nu_+ (-\nabla^2)^{n} q$ by raising the Laplacian to an integer power $n > 1$.
+This term provides a wider inertial range, as it \final{sets} in at much smaller scales compared to the normal viscous term (with $n = 1$).} The \final{hypo-viscous term similarly extends the} inertial range for scales larger than the forcing scale.